turingschool/mod-0-curriculum/pt/shared/atom.md

 ## Check For Understanding

 [Follow the directions in this Gist](https://gist.github.com/ameseee/bd94f193f828edc330c45740b7c0ad99).
-Keep the URL to your Gist handy (bookmark, or DM to yourself) as you may need to reference it during the Mod 0 Kickoff Session.
+Submit the URL to your Gist in the submission form you created in the Kickoff Session.

 <br><br>